-Parenting Contracts for attendance - guide for parents
+Attendance Contracts - guide for parents

-What is a parenting contract?
+What is an attendance contract?

-A parenting contract is a formal written agreement between a parent or carer and the school.
-A parenting contract may be offered if your child has failed to attend school regularly.
+An attendance contract is a formal written agreement between a parent or carer and the school.
+An attendance contract may be offered if your child has failed to attend school regularly.

-A parenting contract is meant to support you and the school to identify and address the issues surrounding your child's irregular attendance at school and encourage a positive working relationship to improve attendance.
-It is not intended to be a punishment.
+An attendance contract is meant to support you and the school to identify and address the issues surrounding your child's irregular attendance at school and encourage a positive working relationship to improve attendance.
+The attendance contract is not intended to be a punishment as it is to provide support and offer an alternative to prosecution.